- 3 cups (18 ounces) semisweet chocolate chips

 - 1 can (14 ounces) sweetened condensed milk

 - Shape into 1-in. balls.
-Roll in the coconut, sprinkles, cocoa or nuts if desired.
+Roll in coatings as desired.
 Yield: about 4 dozen.

 Reviews for Chocolate Truffles